Your Guide to Becoming a GP in Australia

 If you’re considering work as a GP in Australia, then you’ll naturally be curious about the salary of a general practitioner in Australia.

-According to our most recent GP salary survey (December 2021), the average GP compensation for doctors who work seven or more sessions per week is $253,000 (full time).
-The average annual compensation for part-time GPs working six sessions or fewer per week is $194,000 per year.
+According to our most recent GP salary survey (May 2024), the average GP compensation for doctors who work seven or more sessions per week is $365,000 (full time).
+The average annual compensation for part-time GPs working six sessions or fewer per week is $231,000 per year.

-In the UK, sessional (salaried) GPs earn between GBP 61,346 ($106,533.46) and 96,278 ($167,196.37).
+In the UK, sessional (salaried) GPs earn between GBP 68,974 ($133,554.36) and GBP 104,086 ($201,541.72) according to the British Medical association.

 Upon close examination of these figures, it’s obvious that Australian GPs earn more than their UK counterparts.
-If we add to this observation to earlier anecdotal evidence from UK GPs who chose to work in Australia because of the work-life balance opportunities here, being a GP in Australia is a better choice overall.
+If we add to this observation to earlier anecdotal evidence from UK GPs who have chosen to work in Australia because of the work-life balance opportunities here, being a GP in Australia is a better choice overall.

 Visa Options for International Medical Graduates (IMGs)

-If you are an overseas medical graduate with a job offer in Australia, need to be informed about the best doctor visa options in Australia.
+If you are an overseas medical graduate with a job offer in Australia, you need to be informed about the best doctor visa options in Australia.

 You will need to apply for a visa for yourself and any family members who will be joining you.

-The Temporary Skilled Shortage visa (Subclass 482), which has a faster application process, is the recommended temporary visa pathway for doctors.
+The Temporary Skilled Shortage visa (subclass 482), which has a faster application process, is the recommended temporary visa pathway for doctors.

 In any case, the Department of Home Affairs (external site) of the Australian government is in charge of processing and reviewing visa applications as well as ensuring compliance with Australia’s immigration rules.